What is a virtual restaurant (and how do I start one)?

 The main feature that ghost kitchens and virtual restaurants share is how customers experience them.
 They are both considered 'dark kitchens', which means people can place orders with them only online — either through a third-party delivery app or a restaurant’s website — and enjoy their food only by delivery.

 Virtual restaurants differ from traditional restaurants in that they primarily exist on third-party delivery platforms and don’t require an upfront investment in a new storefront.
 Instead of promoting your virtual restaurant in the broader community to entice new in-store customers, the focus is on investing in online channels to reach customers who regularly use apps to place food orders.

 While some of the goals and tasks involved in running a virtual restaurant overlap with those of a traditional restaurant (you still need to focus on making delicious food and providing top-notch customer service), the main ways you promote the business and interact with customers are different.
-Your business strategy should emphasize understanding the mindset of customers on food delivery apps, prioritizing the delivery experience, and earning strong reviews on the platforms.
+Your business strategy should emphasize understanding the mindset of customers on food delivery apps, prioritising the delivery experience and earning strong reviews on the platforms.

 3 benefits of starting a virtual restaurant

 The virtual restaurant model won’t make sense for every restaurant.
 But for some, it can offer compelling benefits.

 Virtual restaurants tend to have lower upfront costs and risks